aztecyt2022/Bo2-mod-menu/README.md

 PC(STEAM)
 +Menu is not fully tested and not all options have been tested.
 -------------------------------------------------------------
+XBOX RGH.
-XBOX RGH/BADUPDATE/BADAVATAR Rgh - Working as it should.
+Rgh - Working as it should.
 BU - Not tested.
 BA - Not tested.